 Take Chrissy Teigen, for example.
 After giving birth to her daughter, Luna, last April, she developed postpartum depression and started to talk about it.
 She recently shared her experience with postpartum depression with Glamour Magazine.

 I just didn’t think it could happen to me.
 I have a great life.
 I have all the help I could need: John, my mother (who lives with us), a nanny.
 But postpartum does not discriminate.
 I couldn’t control it.
 And that’s part of the reason it took me so long to speak up: I felt selfish, icky, and weird saying aloud that I’m struggling.
 Sometimes I still do.

-Teigen talks about the importance of having people around her that care, as well as the right medical team.
+Teigen talks about the importance of having people around her that care, as well as the right medical team, you can even get the hypnotherapy certificate australia to deal with the symptoms.
 She speaks of good days and bad days and says that “just merely being open about it helps.”
 Recovery is about support and being honest with everyone, as well as yourself.

 Talking about how we feel is the best way to treat depression, so #LetsTalk.

 Take action challenge